DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 this requires installing restic locally).
-Note that, due to only copying over new files from the backup repo, if you ran `restic forget` and `restic prune` there, that won't free any space on your local mirror, so you may want to call `restic forget` and `restic prune` on it as well, *though to be honest I'm not sure if that might get the real backup repo and the local clone into a state that's inconsistent with each other*.
+Note that, due to only copying over new files from the backup repo, if you ran `restic forget` and `restic prune` there, that won't free any space on your local mirror, so you may want to call `restic forget` and `restic prune` on it as well, *though to be honest I'm not sure if that could get the real backup repo and the local clone into a state that's inconsistent with each other*.
-Alternatively you could do a proper sync that deletes files that only exist locally (or even delete the local backup and copy everything again) **if you're certain that your remote backup repo is in a good state**.
+Alternatively, **if you're certain that your remote backup repo is (currently) in a good state**, you could do a proper sync that deletes files that only exist locally (or even delete the local backup and copy everything again).

 # TODO: basic monitoring